carpentries-incubator/hermes_metadata_lesson/episodes/xml_schema.md

 </xs:element>
 ```

-With these restrictions for a datafield „age“, only values from 0 to 120 are allowed in the XML.
+With these restrictions for a datafield "age", only values from 0 to 120 are allowed in the XML.

 You can also use an enumeration constraint to limit the content to a set of values: